CleverCase/ember-bootstrap-controls/README.md

 - `placeholder` - Text to display in the trigger of the component while no option is selected
 - `searchEnabled` - When falsey, hides the search in single selects
 - `searchField` - When the options are objects and no custom matches function is provided, this option tells the component what property of the options should the default matches use to filter
+- `disabled` - When truthy the component cannot be interacted

 ----